-WCA is an inclusive member organization unique in its multidisciplinary, multicultural membership of art professionals.
+WCA is an inclusive member organization of art professionals.
+We support Black, Indigenous and People of Color (BIPOC) which is reflected on our national board, panels, curators, exhibitions and publications.
 Our organization is committed to the growth and exploration of art for social activism and transformation.

 The WCA Board of Directors